Cold Hands: Symptoms, Causes and Treatment

 Anaemia Anemia is a condition in which you have fewer healthy and functioning red blood cells than normal.
 It is caused by iron deficiency.
 When you are deficient in iron, your red blood cells may not have enough hemoglobin (a protein-rich in iron) to carry oxygen from your lungs to the rest of your body.
 Cold fingers and toes could be the outcome.

-Raynaud's disease is a condition that causes abnormal narrowing of the blood vessels in the fingers or toes due to exposure to cold temperature.
+Raynaud's disease is a condition that causes abnormal narrowing of the blood vessels in the fingers or toes due to exposure to cold temperatures.
 It is temporary and affects either one or two fingers or toes.

 These are some of the causes of secondary Raynaud's: